kristenvaccaro/antisocial-computing/assignments.md

 # Assignments

-There will be five forms of assessment over the quarter: in-person discussion/participation, writing assignments, presenting & leading a discussion, a group project, and a final exam.
+There will be five forms of assessment over the quarter: in-person discussion/participation, writing assignments, presenting & leading a discussion, a group project.
 All deadlines are given in PT.

 <!--
 ## Writing Assignments